sbasegmez/IC17RestDemo/README.md

 The second script, [WatsonPush.py](_doc/WatsonPush.py) will use IBM Watson SDK to send the `output.csv` file to the new classifier we just created.
 But first, open the script in a text editor and fill in the credentials.
 When you run the script, it will print out the response coming back from the Watson NLC.
 We will need the classifier id in this response.

 The training takes a long time (sometimes, more than a day!).
-To check the status, you might use the script (, or open the service page from the  [dashboard](https://console.ng.bluemix.net/dashboard/watson) and access to the beta toolkit.
+To check the status, you might use the script, or open the service page from the  [dashboard](https://console.ng.bluemix.net/dashboard/watson) and access to the beta toolkit.

 #### Running XPages Demo